What is Surroga?

 In Surroga, the pasteboard is ofen used as the special variable.
 Using the clipboard is more convenient than using regular variables in most cases, especially when users are developing and debugging scripts, as they can easily observe the execution status of the current step.
 However, for a released script, we should still avoid using the clipboard and instead use regular variables.

-- The access efficiency of the clipboard is far lower than that of variables.
+- In addition, the access efficiency of the clipboard is far lower than that of variables.
 When an application accesses the clipboard, it needs to pass data back and forth between the system and the application, which incurs a significant overhead.

 User-defined Variables

-In addition to built-in variables, users can also define their own variables, commonly referred to as user-defined variables, custom variables or named variables.
+In addition to built-in variables, users can also create and name their own variables, commonly referred to as user-defined variables, custom variables or named variables.

 User variables are all basic variables, accessed by name.
 For example,